Fiio F9

 FiiO F9 and FiiO F9 Pro are noise-isolating earphones manufactured and marketed by FiiO Electronics Technology.
 They are aimed at listeners who prefer strong bass and are rated as one of the best earphones in its price range by CNET.

-The earphones contain single dynamic and 2 balanced armature drivers (Knowles BAs in the case of the F9 Pro) and come with two cables that use standard MMCX connectors.
+The earphones contain single dynamic and two balanced armature drivers (Knowles BAs in the case of the F9 Pro) and come with two cables that use the standard MMCX connectors.

 Overall, both the F9 and F9 Pro received highly positive reviews; however, some criticism was aimed at the MMCX connectors.

 Sound, design and accessories

-F9 and F9 Pro have V-shaped yet reasonably well-balanced signature with increased bass and they utilize almost identical technological design.
+F9 and F9 Pro have V-shaped yet reasonably well-balanced signature with increased bass and utilize almost identical technological designs.

-Both F9 and F9 Pro have a three-driver design with a single 9.2mm dynamic driver and two balanced armature drivers, however F9 Pro employs Knowles TWFK-30017-000 balanced armature drivers which results in further improvement of sound quality.
+Both F9 and F9 Pro have a three-driver design with a single 9.2mm dynamic driver and two balanced armature drivers, however, F9 Pro employs Knowles TWFK-30017-000 balanced armature drivers, which results in further improvement of sound quality.

-Both versions come with two replaceable 1.2-meter cables, one is a standard MMCX 3.5mm TRRS with an inline mic and controls, made with tin-plated copper, the other is MMCX 2.5mm balanced cable made with woven core 5N purity oxygen-free copper, for use with some models of Astell & Kern portable music players as well as FiiO's players, DACs and amplifiers such as Q1 Mark II DAC & AMP.
+Both versions come with two replaceable 1.2-meter cables; one is a standard MMCX 3.5mm TRRS with an inline mic and controls made with tin-plated copper, and the other is MMCX 2.5mm balanced cable made with woven core 5N purity oxygen-free copper, for use with some models of Astell & Kern portable music players as well as FiiO's players, DACs and amplifiers such as Q1 Mark II DAC & AMP.

-The structural design of the earphones includes ridges that were inspired by ripples that occur in water.
+The earphones' structural design includes ridges inspired by ripples that occur in water.
 The ridges were utilized for better aesthetics, improvement of structural strength while creating more space inside, securing the drivers better and eliminating internal resonances in sound.

-F9 Pro comes with a hard waterproof carrying case and a water-resistant neoprene carrying case, and includes 12 sets of tips, 3 bore sizes of silicone and 3 sets of memory foam tips.
-The F9 earphones come in two colors: grey and red whereby F9 Pro comes in titanium color.
+F9 Pro comes with a hard waterproof carrying case and a water-resistant neoprene carrying case and includes 12 sets of tips, three bore sizes of silicone, and three sets of memory foam tips.
+In addition, the F9 earphones come in grey and red, whereby F9 Pro comes in titanium color.